wombleton/gitlaw-nz/acts/S/Ship Registration Act 1992.md

     (2) A Customs officer shall not grant a certificate of clearance in respect of a ship that is about to depart from a New Zealand port to a place outside New Zealand in contravention of subsection (1).

-    (3) The master or owner of any ship commits an offence who causes or permits or fails to take reasonable steps to prevent a contravention of subsection (1), and is liable,---
+    (3) The master or owner of any ship commits an offence who causes or permits or fails to take reasonable steps to prevent a contravention of subsection (1), and is liable on conviction,---

     *   (a) in the case of a natural person, to a fine not exceeding $5,000; or